99robots/wpsite-show-ids/readme.txt

 == Description ==

-**WPsite Show ID** plugin is super light-weight and does not need any configuration or separate options page.
+**99 Robots Show IDs** plugin is super light-weight and does not need any configuration or separate options page.
 Simply activate the plugin and IDs will be displayed on all admin pages.

 * 	Light-weight with no options page required
 * 	Adds a new column on admin page to display IDs of all posts, pages, categories, and more